Ljungby library: Exterior

 The library is a red, two floor, brick-building with black felt roof and looks, partly, like a flat pyramid with broad steps in glass.
 The building is almost symmetrical, unlike other public buildings in Ljungby, with only the projecting gallery and lecture hall breaking free.
 On the canopy above the entrance is Pontus Ljungberg's painting of a Phoenix.
 On the building's opposite side the staff facilities, garage, and loading platform comes forward which gives the building - according to Ingemar Ehlin - "two distinct facades instead of a front and back".

-In front of the library is a large courtyard, a result of the previous planned municipal building absence and the then resulting unusual placement of the library far into the plot.
+In front of the library is a large courtyard, a result of the absence of the previously planned municipal building and the resulting unusual placement of the library far into the plot.
 The courtyard consists mostly of trees, shrubs, and green areas.
-Centrally placed on the yard is Ingemar Svensson's sculpture "Glob" (Eng: "Globe") from 1981, Ljungby's first non-depicting artwork.
+Centrally placed on the yard is Ingemar Svensson's sculpture "Glob" (Eng: "Globe") from 1981, Ljungby's first non-representational artwork.
 On the yard's western side is Maire Männik's bust of Folke Fridell from 1989, one of Sweden's leading working-class writers who lived in Lagan outside Ljungby.
 In the southeastern part of the yard is Harald Ahlman's "Labyrint", from 1988, based on the design of classical labyrinths created from 463 stones.